Brian-Pho/Textbook-Notes/content/posts/textbooks/cognitive-neuroscience-the-biology-of-the-mind/index.md

 ![Anatomy of Senses](anatomy-senses.png)
 - Most of our perceptions and behaviors never reach our conscious awareness and those that do aren’t exact replicas of the stimulus.
 - E.g. Optical illusion and the color magenta.
-- Sensation: the initial activation of the nervous system for translating information about the environment into patterns of neural activity.
+- *Sensation*: the initial activation of the nervous system for translating information about the environment into patterns of neural activity.
-- Percept: the mental representation of the stimulus, accurate or not.
+- *Percept*: the mental representation of the stimulus, accurate or not.
-- Perception: the process of constructing the percept.
+- *Perception*: the process of constructing the percept.
 - Information from each sensory organ follows the same general pathway except for olfaction.
 - The general pathway
     1. Specialized receptor cells